amitchell05/100-days-of-code/log.md

 **Today's Progress**: A front-end developer in Frontend Mentor's Slack group forked my code and gave me suggestions on how to make it better and more accurate.
 After following her advice, I made changes to the mobile view of my project.

 **Thoughts**: As Unit 2 in CoderGirl draws near, I will need to come up with a manageable study schedule to learn more about CSS and responsive design.
 Looking forward to what I will build next!

+### Day 70: November 1, 2020

+**Today's Progress**: Day 70!
+30 days left of the challenge, but it will not be the end of my coding journey.
+My final assignment for CoderGirl's Unit 1 course has been graded!
+My mentors provided positive feedback about my progress and encouraged me to continue growing as a developer.

+**Thoughts**: I'm excited for the next part of my journey into tech and another step closer to being a front-end developer.
+Today, I also completed my first Frontend Mentor Newbie challenge after receiving feedback on Slack.
+I still need to understand positioning and sizing more, though.
+Looking forward to the last two weeks of Unit 1!